KostyaEsmukov/afancontrol/docs/index.rst

-Each PWM fan has a PWM value associated with it which sets the speed of the fan, where ``0`` PWM means that the fan is stopped, and ``255`` PWM means that the fan is running on full speed.
+Each PWM fan has a PWM value associated with it which sets the speed of the fan, where ``0`` PWM means that the fan is stopped, and ``255`` PWM means that the fan is running at full speed.

 The correlation between the PWM value and the speed is usually not linear.
 When computing the PWM value from a temperature, `afancontrol` uses